 Removing Carbon Build-Up

 Over time you may notice a carbon build-up on the inside surface caused by successive heating.
-When this black carbon layer builds up, the pan can take longer to heat or may heat up unevenly.
-Once this becomes a problem, you can scrape on all that gunk and old seasoning with a metal scrubber to get back down to bare metal.
+When this black carbon layer builds up, the pan can take longer or may heat up unevenly.
+Once this becomes a problem, you can scrape on all that gunk and old seasoning with a metal scrubber to get back down to the bare metal.
 Then, simply re-season your pan.